One of the most interesting works by Florent Schmitt is his Lied et Scherzo, Op. 54, which he composed in 1910.

 The work was dedicated to Schmitt’s fellow French composer Paul Dukas, who was famous for his own concertante work for French horn, the Villanelle (composed four years earlier in 1906).

-Musicologist Pierre Barbier describes Lied et Scherzo as a “surprising diptych” that begins in a “dreamy, passionate” mood followed by a “fantastic, biting scherzo.”
-American music critic Steven Kruger goes even further, characterizing the music as follows:
+Echoing Whittaker’s description of the piece, musicologist Pierre Barbier describes Lied et Scherzo as a “surprising diptych” that begins in a “dreamy, passionate” mood followed by a “fantastic, biting scherzo.”

 “Florent Schmitt has a remarkable ability to suggest richly implicit drama.
-This seemingly perky piece for ten winds begins with a slow “pregnant moment” in danger of being destabilized by nervous happenings.
+This seemingly perky piece for ten winds begins with a slow ‘pregnant moment’ in danger of being destabilized by nervous happenings.
 It then brings to life a gentle French horn romance and its Petrushka-like disturbances — coincidently, Stravinsky’s ballet being composed at exactly the same time — as if painting a scene for us from the texture of daily life.

 It’s such a terrific piece, you forget it was written for a small group of players.”